cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 Apple by releasing these M1 Macs is just begging for a response from the rest of the industry.

-analyze the consumer space and the server space, and how
+analyze the consumer space and the server space

+Will be focusing just on how Apple's decision to release ARM based Mac's will force the rest of the industry to respond.
+I will not be digging into why Apple would move to ARM.
+That will be saved for a future article.

+## Consumer Side

 Will Apple's transition to ARM force the hand on the rest of the industry to do the same?